 Bathroom lighting should be bright and clean enough so that you can do things like shave and apply makeup with precision but not so bright that it is unflattering.
-In terms of watts, Campbell recommends 60-watt incandescent bulbs or 12-watt LED bulbs.
+In terms of watts, Larry Campbell, a member of The Spruce Home Improvement Review Board and electrical expert, recommends 60-watt incandescent bulbs or 12-watt LED bulbs.
 If your bathroom is very large, or you prefer it brighter, you could use 75-watt-equivalent bulbs.
 You can opt for dimmable lighting if you want to adjust the light during different times of the day and night.

 What color light bulb should you get for a bathroom?